 Elijah Washington Faulds, William Martin Faulds, James Linda Faulds, Wesley Bell Faulds and Matilda Elizabeth Faulds (Plaintiffs) Appellants;

-Margaret Harper et al. (Defendants) Respondents.
+and Margaret Harper et al. (Defendants) Respondents.

 1885: March 17; 1886: March 6.